tbenst/Thunks.jl/README.md

-Thunks.jl provides a simple implementation of a [Thunk](https://en.wikipedia.org/wiki/Thunk) for lazy computation, and a sophisticated macro `@lazy` that rewrites arbitrary Julia expressions for a a lazy evaluation strategy.
+Thunks.jl provides a simple implementation of a [Thunk](https://en.wikipedia.org/wiki/Thunk) for lazy computation, and a sophisticated macro `@lazy` that rewrites arbitrary Julia expressions for a lazy evaluation strategy.

 A thunk represents a computation that is not run until we `reify` it,